 Designed to span four weeks, the course gives young writers the freedom of access from anywhere since it is based online.
 Likewise, interested students can get up to USD$50 off when they cop the course early enough.

-Refining the course over the years, Writers’ Studio has landed upon a teaching formula which has turned out a good number of professional writers.
+Refining the course over the years, Writers’ Studio has landed upon a teaching formula that has turned out a good number of professional writers out of their creative writing graduates.
 This comes in the form of:

 - Helping writers recognise and embrace their imagination